sse-secure-systems/connaisseur/docs/adr/ADR-1_bootstrap-sentinel.md

 ### Option 1

-At the start of the Helm deployment, one can create a Pod named `connaisseur-bootstrap-sentinel` that will run for 5 minutes (which is also the installation timeout by helm).
+At the start of the Helm deployment, one can create a Pod named `connaisseur-bootstrap-sentinel` that will run for 5 minutes (which is also the installation timeout by Helm).
 Connaisseur Pods will report `Ready` if they can 1) access notary AND 2) the MutatingWebhookConfiguration exists OR 3) the `connaisseur-bootstrap-sentinel` Pod is still running.
 If 1)  AND 2) both hold true, the sentinel is killed even if the 5 minutes have not passed yet.

 ### Option 2